FCPA Books and Records and Internal Controls Enforcement – A Retrospective (Part III of IV)

 Oracle did not accurately record these funds and failed to maintain a system of effective internal accounting controls to prevent improper side funds.
 The SEC was unable to establish that any of these funds were used for any illegal bribery payments under the FCPA, and instead relied on the fact that Oracle’s violations increased the risk of bribery payments.

 The SEC has been much more aggressive in prosecuting individuals for FCPA books and records and internal controls violations.
 In 2009, the SEC prosecuted Thomas Wurzel, the former president of ACL Technologies, Inc. (“ACL”), a subsidiary of United Industrial Corporation, authorized multiple payments to an ACL foreign agent in connection with a military aircraft depot ACL was building for the Egyptian Air Force in Cairo, Egypt.
-Wurzel knew that the agent had not beenbang5 subjected to ACL’s due diligence requirements, and he failed to document the services allegedly provided by the agent.
+Wurzel knew that the agent had not been subjected to ACL’s due diligence requirements, and he failed to document the services allegedly provided by the agent.
 While there was some evidence suggesting that a portion of the payments may have been used for bribery payments, the SEC did not cite evidence that such payments were actually made.
 Wurzel settled the matter for $35,000.

 The Justice Department’s Bio-Rad enforcement action from last year confirmed its increased focus on accounting provisions and internal controls where there is insufficient evidence of bribery.
 Bio-Rad agreed to pay a $14.35 million penalty in exchange for a Non-Prosecution Agreement to resolve allegations it falsified its books and records and failed to implement adequate internal controls in connection with its activities in Russia.